 While the potential value of the service is not quantifiable, simple assumptions point to the benefit to Amazon’s bottom line.
 If the cost savings and productivity gains reduce total healthcare expenses by just 1%, Amazon saves roughly $4 billion annually.

 Similarly, Amazon Care was created to reduce the company’s growing employee healthcare expenses.
-Costs and complexity, which impeded the ability of developers to build applications before cloud infrastructure services existed, also challenge the provision of company-specific healthcare to employees.
+Costs and complexity, which impeded the ability of developers to build applications before cloud infrastructure services existed, also challenge the provision of company-specific healthcare.
 It is not difficult to see the appeal of utilising an external telehealth infrastructure to implement enterprise healthcare initiatives.

 Telehealth companies Teledoc and Amwell estimate an addressable market of around $35 billion annually in the US.
 This is likely underestimating the reach of the telehealth sector as it amounts to just 0.8% of the $3.8 trillion healthcare industry.
 Online prescription company GoodRx has valued the market at $250 billion.